Kalshi Fees Explained: The Real Cost Per Trade

 Settlement Fees

-When a contract settles, Kalshi does not charge an additional settlement fee beyond the standard trading fee that was already applied when you initially bought the contract.
+When a contract settles, Kalshi doesn’t charge an additional settlement fee beyond the standard trading fee that was already applied when you initially bought the contract.
 However, if you sell before settlement, you pay the trading fee again on the sell side.
 The net effect is the same: you pay fees on both legs of the trade.

 No Platform or Account Fees